 Korea Aerospace Industries (KAI) has further widened the market for its Surion utility helicopter, gaining a South Korea defense ministry contract to develop a medical evacuation (medevac) version of the aircraft.
 Development is due to be completed by 2016, with the aircraft going into service in 2018, KAI says.
 Parliament last year authorized the acquisition of eight medical evacuation helicopters; the army reportedly has a requirement for about 20.
 But KAI does not yet have a production ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "South Korea Contracts KAI For Medevac Surion".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "South Korea Contracts KAI For Medevac Surion".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.